keymetrics/on-premise/docs/FAQ.md

 #### How can monitor my apps inside containers without PM2 ?

 You can use our nodejs agent without PM2, see the documentation there : https://pm2.io/doc/en/enterprise/collector/standalone/

+#### How can I disable the wizard?

+For your own credentials security, you should stop the wizard container.
+You can restart it when you want if you need to change the configuration
+`docker-compose stop km-wizard`